 Apart from the obvious culinary impact, food walks are a great way to meet like-minded people.
 I know of quite a few good friendships that have developed within groups of people who didn’t know one another from Adam, the common thread being a lover of good food.
-Food walks have greatly enriched my knowledge of Delhi as a city.
+Food walks have greatly enriched my knowledge of the city.
 Exposed me to different types of food and brought me into touch with some very nice people.
 So much so, that I eagerly look forward to every food walk.

 Recommend you to read the following travel blog on Places to visit in Delhi.